 Garret Mountain Reservation, Protected natural area in Passaic County, United States

-Garret Mountain Reservation is a 568-acre protected natural area on First Watchung Mountain featuring grass fields, walking trails, and Barbour's Pond with views of the Paterson cityscape beyond.
-The grounds also contain various recreational facilities and natural habitats.
+Garret Mountain Reservation is a protected natural area on First Watchung Mountain in Passaic County, New Jersey, with open grass fields, walking trails, and a small pond called Barbour's Pond.
+From higher points on the grounds, the Paterson cityscape is clearly visible in the distance.

-The reservation was designated a National Natural Landmark in 1967 as part of the Great Falls of Paterson-Garret Mountain natural heritage site.
-This recognition reflects the area's importance for its geological and ecological significance.
+The area was designated a National Natural Landmark in 1967, as part of the Great Falls of Paterson-Garret Mountain natural heritage site.
+The mountain itself was shaped by volcanic activity long before European settlers arrived in the region.

 The community of curious travelers